vahidseydi/React_webpack_start/README.md

 - **entry**: which file is the main one? src/index.js

+- **resolve**: once you have another folders in the src you have to use this property

 - **output**: where are we goinf to bundle? the folder 'build' in the file bundle.js

 - **devServer**: development environment with Webpack and should ONLY be used for development.